EduardoZanela/trajectSocialCodeChallenge/README.md

 - Access the application main folder and execute the command ./mvnw spring-boot:run if linux, mvnw.cmd spring-boot:run if windows

-- Access the application folder /src/main/resources/public/app and execute the command npm start for front end start
+- Access the application folder /src/main/resources/public/app and execute the command npm start for front end startt